BlueAndGold - Jack Swarbrick Reflects On An Odd But Successful Year In A Conference

 “I haven’t given it any thought,” Swarbrick said with a chuckle Wednesday on a Zoom call with reporters.

-He has, after all, been engulfed in the strangest of his 12-plus years as Notre Dame’s athletic director.
+He has, after all, been engulfed in the strangest of his 12-plus years as Notre Dame’s director of athletics.
 Among other things, 2020 landed the football program a one-year stopover in the ACC.

 Regardless of Notre Dame’s ability to filch the league’s trophy Dec.
 19, Swarbrick has seen enough to deem the conference experience a successful one in this context.
 It gave the Irish a sturdy schedule and clear postseason path when other leagues shrunk to conference-only seasons.
 It preserved a game against a No. 1-ranked team.
 It provided a chance to play for another kind of championship.